Snowflake MCS/EHS community

 Some people use the computers at the public library in Snowflake or at the community college.

-The Postal Service delivers to addresses on paved roads only.
-Everybody else will have to pick up their mail from a post office box in town, or a rural mailbox on a paved road.
+The Postal Service doesnÕt deliver mail to individual homes on unpaved roads.
+People living in these areas will have to pick up their mail from a post office box in town, or a rural mailbox on a paved road.
 People commonly gather their mail a couple of times a week.

 Various types of outdoor recreation is available.
 The area south of Snowflake offers many hiking trails, lakes to boat on and fish in, and a ski resort during the winter months.
 There are also some good hiking areas along Silver Creek canyon north of Snowflake.